RODDY064/RODDY064/README.md

 - 📫 How to reach me **adarkwagodfred7075@icloud.com**

 - ⚡ Fun fact **I have a secret superpower: rubber duck debugging.
 When I'm stuck on a problem, I explain my code to a rubber duck, often finding the solution in the process.
-It's like magic, but with debugging rubber ducks!**
+It's like magic, but with debugging rubber ducks!.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">